2023 Best History Schools in the Great Lakes Region

 Read full report on History at University of Notre Dame

-Out of the 64 schools in the Great Lakes Region that were part of this year’s ranking, Northwestern University landed the # 2 spot on the list.
-Located in the city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Northwestern University.
+The school came in at #2 on this year’s Best History Schools in the Great Lakes Region list.
+Located in the small city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.

 While working on their degree, history majors at Northwestern accumulate an average of around $17,200 in student debt.